OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 ### Creating a GitHub Copilot account

 You can sign up for a GitHub Copilot account [here](https://github.com/features/copilot).

+You can also use the web based interface without GitHub Copilot.
+See the section "Test query website" for more details.

 ## Querying Octopus with Copilot